Working with Discovered Identities

 Viewing a Summary of Discovered Identities

-The Identities section provides a summary of all discovered identities across cloud workloads along with the associated security policies and controls.
+The Identities section provides a summary of all discovered identities across cloud workloads along with the associated access paths and controls.

 Cloud Access Management detects all identities — associated with services and users — across your cloud infrastructure, including the following:

-Select Identities in the left navigation menu to view an overview of all identities that Cloud Access Management has discovered across cloud accounts, along with the associated security policies and controls.
+Select Identities in the left navigation menu to view an overview of all identities that Cloud Access Management has discovered across cloud sources, along with the associated access paths and controls.

-Hover over a colored circle on the graph to view the name of the specific identity that it represents.
+You can use the top search field to find specific identities.
+Hover over a colored circle on the graph to view the name of the identity that it represents.

-the name of the user, group, role, or service account
+the name of the user, group, role, service account, federated user, or federated group

-the name of the account associated with the identity
+the name of the source associated with the identity

 the number of groups the identity is a member of (if applicable)